8th February 2026, by Lottie Woodrow | Read time: 6 minutes

 After the winter period, we often look to spring as a new start when it comes to cooking and finding a balance.
 Twins Alana and Lisa Macfarlane are here to guide you in the right direction as you learn to love and take care of your body and gut, through what they describe as a ‘toolkit’.

 Learn to be good to your body through Macfarlane’s recipe guide.
-Craft dishes like their loveable veggie chilli; bright beetroot burgers with root vegetable chips; and oMEGA packed salad.
+Craft dishes like their loveable veggie chilli; bright beetroot burgers with root vegetable chips; and omega packed salad.

 When you’re cooking for just yourself, it’s easy to lose motivation and fall into the trap of skipping meals or snacking instead of making a healthy, nutritious dinner.
 Here to help you tackle that problem is Klancy Miller and her cookbook, Cooking Solo.
 Through her guide of 100 recipes, you’ll learn to fall back in love with food and the kitchen.
 Whip up the likes of smoked duck breast salad; spicy pork burger with coconut; and mackerel with lemon and capers.